-This course is a study of inclusion within the Early Care Education program: environment, curriculum and interactions with family members while equally serving children with varying physical, emotional, developmental and behavioral needs.
-Student will study the various characteristics of physical disabilities, while exploring characteristics of diverse needs of young children.
-Individualized Education Plans (IEP) and Individualized Family Service Plans (IFSP) and Points of Inclusion will also be covered.
-Student will develop a handbook demonstrating inclusive knowledge and practices within an early care education facility.
-Six (6) clock hours of supervised/directed field experience assignments must be completed at an approved site.
-Prerequisite: ECCD 1101.
+A study of inclusion within the Early Care Education program: environment, curriculum and interactions with family members while serving children with varying physical, emotional, developmental and behavioral needs.
+Student will study the various characteristics of physical and mental disabilities, while exploring characteristics of diverse needs of young children.
+Individualized Education Plans (IÉP) and Individualized Family Service Plans (IFSP) and Points of Inclusion are also covered.
+Two (2) clock hours of supervised directed field experience assignments must be completed at an instructor approved, early care education site whose enrollment includes a substantial percentage of children with special needs.
+Students earning a Certificate of Mastery or Associate of Applied Science degree in the OSU-OKC Early Care and Child Development program must earn a "C" or higher in this course.